innovara/autoreply/README.md

 ## Background

 One of our clients had a complex email infrastructure and they wanted a script that would trigger auto-replies when emails sent to some specific addresses entered one of their MTAs.
-Noramally, these would have been configured in the MDA/mailboxes instead.
+Normally, these would have been configured in the MDA/mailboxes instead.

 The MTA in question was Postfix.
 It would relay all emails and they could make configuration changes to this server safely.